cyborch/slate/source/index.html.md

 ### Parameters

 Parameters can be posted as either form-data or application/json in the request body.
-Username, password, and email are required parameters.
+Email and, password are required parameters.

  - **email**